 The 2017 MariaDB Developers Conference is crossing the ocean this year, and will be taking place in New York, from 9 to 10 April.

-The meetup will last for two days and you can join for the whole time, or as little time as you wish.
+The unconference will last for two days and you can join for the whole time, or as little time as you wish.

 The schedule of this unconference will be drafted in a public spreadsheet.
 Initially, anyone attending can help set the schedule by adding sessions, as well as voting for sessions they’re interested in, by incrementing the vote counter.
 Based on this, the schedule will be drawn up.